adlnet/xAPI-Spec/xAPI-Communication.md

 * If this form of authentication is used to record Statements, the LRS SHOULD record the authority as the Agent representing the known user.

-###### No authorization Process and Requirements
+###### No Authorization Process and Requirements

 * Requests MUST include headers for HTTP Basic Authentication based on a username and password containing zero or more space characters.
 * Requests SHOULD* include headers for HTTP Basic Authentication based on a username and password each consisting of an empty string.
 In this case the HTTP Basic Authentication header will be `Basic ` followed by a base64 encoded version of the string `:`.
 This results in the string `Basic Og==`.

 This is in order to distinguish an explicitly unauthenticated request from a request that needs to be given a HTTP Basic Authentication challenge.

 <a name="oauthscope"/>

 ### 4.2 OAuth 1.0 Authorization Scope

 ##### Description
 These are recommendations for scopes designed to enable an LRS and an application communicating using the xAPI to negotiate a level of access which accomplishes what the application needs while minimizing the potential for misuse.
 The limitations of each scope are in addition to any security limitations placed on the user account associated with the request.

 Elements of this section draw on [OAuth 2.0](http://tools.ietf.org/html/rfc6749#section-3.3) despite this section describing requirements for LRS supporting [OAuth 1.0](http://tools.ietf.org/html/rfc5849).

 The requirements in this section only apply if the LRS supports OAuth 1.0.

 ##### Details